-The Assassin's Guild in Discworld has explicitly defined standards as to how one is permitted to inhume a man.
+The Assassin's Guild in Discworld has explicitly defined standards as to how one is permitted to inhume a client.
 These standards permit Commander Vimes to set up defenses around his home and office to ward them off.
-He gets so good at humiliating would-be assassins thanks to this trope that they eventually stop accepting contracts for him, and use the course as a test.
+He gets so good at humiliating would-be assassins thanks to this trope (and so vital to the day-to-day running of the city) that they eventually stop accepting contracts for him, and instead use his defences as a test.
 No, not killing him, just getting to where one can draw a bead on him is considered exceptional.

 Averted in The Lord of the Rings, when Sauron does send his Ring Wraiths to attack the heroes while they sleep in the town of Bree.

 In A Song of Ice and Fire there's an order of assassins who always apologize to their victims before killing them.
 This is a whispered "Sorry," an instant before death, but it was enough warning for one character to avoid it.

 In the Dragaera novels, one of the rules the Jhereg follow is that you cannot assassinate a target in their home.
 If they step one foot outside the front door?
 Fine.
 One step inside the threshold?
 Safe.

 In Charmed, demons have the ability to teleport in and try to kill the Charmed Ones, seemingly at will.
 While they do take advantage of this, they always do it when they're awake, usually in the same room, and not occupied with anything else.
 The idea of doing it while they're asleep doesn't seem to occur.